 This button is also available at the bottom of a catalog view.

-When you browse into an item, alphabetical order is the typical display pattern, but there are exceptions.
-For example, items in a folder connection are displayed by type in the following order: folders, databases, toolboxes, CAD datasets, GIS servers, and other files.
+When you browse into an item, items are typically sorted alphabetically, but there are exceptions.
+For example, items in a folder connection are sorted by type in the following order: folders, databases, toolboxes, CAD datasets, GIS servers, and other files.
 Within a type, items are in alphabetical order.

-By default, items in portal collections, such as My Content , are displayed by modification date—except items in the Living Atlas collection , which are displayed by relevance.
-Portal items can be sorted by relevance, date modified, title, or owner, but not by item type.
+By default, items in most portal collections, such as My Content , are sorted by modification date from most to least recent.
+The exception is items in the Living Atlas collection , which are sorted by relevance.
+Portal items can be sorted by any property other than their path.
 You can also filter a list of portal items using the Filter button .

 By default, style items are displayed in their ID order (the ID is not exposed).
 Style items can be sorted by name, category, or key.
 Learn more about style item properties.

 By default, favorite items are displayed in the order in which you added or reordered them.
 They can be sorted by name, type, date modified, or path.
 Except when the default sort order is used, folders are sorted independently of other favorite items.